Current Discussions in the Modern Nouthetic Biblical Counseling Movement (MNBCM)

 1. BINC: Behaviorism-Informed Nouthetic Counseling

-2. SNINC: Science/Neuroscience-Informed Nouthetic Counseling
+2. NINC: Neuroscience-Informed Nouthetic Counseling

-3. PINC: Psychology-Informed Nouthetic Counseling
+5. PINC: Psychology-Informed Nouthetic Counseling

-4. CGINC: Common Grace-Informed Nouthetic Counseling
+6. CGINC: Common Grace-Informed Nouthetic Counseling

-5. CBRINC: Co-Belligerent-Research-Informed Nouthetic Counseling
+7. CBRINC: Co-Belligerent-Research-Informed Nouthetic Counseling

 What I Am Not Saying

-It is how one uses (or fails to use) God’s sufficient Scriptures as the lens by which to assess all extra-biblical information that determines whether one is an “integrationist.”
-It is how one views and uses the world’s research compared to God’s revelation in Scripture that determines whether one is an “integrationist.”
-See Scripture and Soul: How to Study the Bible for Biblical Counseling.
+It is how a counselor uses (or fails to use) God’s sufficient Scriptures as the lens by which to assess all extra-biblical information that determines whether a counselor is an “integrationist.”
+It is how one views and uses the world’s research under the spectacles of God’s revelation in Scripture that determines whether one is an “integrationist.”
+For more on this, see:

-History Lesson #1: Jay Adams a BINC—Behaviorism-Informed Nouthetic Counselor
+History Lesson #1: BINC—Behaviorism-Informed Nouthetic Counseling

 Some have opined that Jay Adams was more influenced by the culture of his day—behaviorism and its reaction against Freudianism—than Adams himself realized.
-Consider Mike Firmin’s 1988 Ph.D. dissertation for Bob Jones University: “Behaviorism and the Nouthetic Counseling Model of Jay E. Adams.”

 Speaking of Adams’s first two works, Firmin noted that,